What do I need to know before choosing a Property?

 Q: Can you, the agents, change a booking once confirmed in a large holiday home?

-Exceptional circumstances outside of our control occasionally arise which could result in the cancellation of a booking by us, for example serious damage to the holiday property or if the owner became seriously ill.
-If we have to cancel your large group self catering holiday we will inform you immediately and try to offer you alternative group accommodation.
-If no suitable alternative is available we will refund your money in full.
+Exceptional circumstances outside of our control could arise which could result in the cancellation of a booking.
+Under such circumstances we would refund all monies with the exception of the deposit.
+If we, through actions within our control, have to cancel your holiday we would refund your money in full.
+In either case we will inform you immediately and try to offer you alternative group accommodation.
 Our liability does not extend beyond this point.

 Q: What happens if I need to cancel my group self catering holiday?

 By making your booking, our agreement is a legal contract and your deposit is non-refundable.